The EU’s alternative protein opportunity

 Recent global shocks have shown the pressing need to strengthen the resilience of European agrifood supply chains, and increase the continent’s food sovereignty.

-As demand for protein keeps growing, it is increasingly clear that diversification of the protein supply is one of the most efficient ways to ensure our food system can remain robust amid global crises.
+As global demand for protein keeps growing, it is increasingly clear that diversification of the protein supply is one of the most efficient ways to ensure our food system can remain robust amid global crises.

 Priorities for EU Policymakers